theupdateframework/pep-on-pypi-with-tuf/README.rst

 Repository Attacks Prevented by TUF
 -----------------------------------

-The following are attacks on the software update process that TUF is designed to prevent.
-The list also includes updater weaknesses that make other attacks possible.

 * Arbitrary software installation: An attacker installs anything they want on the client system.
 That is, an attacker can provide arbitrary files in response to download requests and the files will not be detected as